By Marcin Wojtyczka

 If you fall overboard

+Cold Water Shock explanation.
 Falling into cold water provokes an immediate gasp reflex.
-If your head is under water, you'd inhale water instead of air.
-Initial shock can cause panic, hyperventilation, increase heart rate, and cardiac arrest in a very cold water.
-This stage typically lasts less than a minute, and at this point the person should concentrate on just staying afloat with their head above water until this shock passes (and it does pass).
+If your head is underwater, you'd inhale water instead of air.
+The initial shock can cause panic, hyperventilation, increased heart rate, and cardiac arrest in very cold water.
+This stage typically lasts less than a minute, and at this point, the person should concentrate on just staying afloat with their head above water until this shock passes (and it does pass).
+If you fail to control it, you may drown.

-Do not to panic, keep your head up and do not try to swim after the boat.
-Look for something that will help you float (e.g. lifebuy) and try to conserve body heat by restricting your movements and by using “HELP” position.
+- Look for something that will help you float (e.g. lifebuy) and try to conserve body heat by restricting your movements and by using the “HELP” position.

 Final note

-Do not be put off by the complexities of all of the above.
+Do not be put off by the complexities of all the above.
 The chances are that if you are unfortunate enough to suffer a MOB you will deal with the retrieval from your own impulses and experience, considering the conditions at hand.
 Use your own instinct at the time and do not try to stop and read the pages.
+Preparation, experience and proper equipment are all important contributors to successful survival but after all the will to survive remains the most essential factor.

-Attending one of the sea survival courses (SCTW, RYA) is well worth it as well.
-Remember, you can never stop learning.
+Attending one of the sea survival courses is well worth it as well.
+In sailing, you should never stop learning.

 Fair Winds and Following Seas!